kahlow/TicTacToe/README.md

 Tic Tac Toe Web 2.0.com/index.thefutureisnow
 ============================================

-This is an implemntation of Tic Tac Toe using Javascript, Node and MongoDB.
+This is an implemntation of Tic Tac Toe using Javascript, Node.js and MongoDB.
+I'm using Mocha.js for testing.

 About
 -----